ugorji/go-serverapp/app/README.md

 Some misc info:

   - To allow for rpc, testing, and other uses, we provide a header called "Z-App-Json-Response-On-Error" (app.UseJsonOnErrHttpHeaderKey).
     If set, then we return errors as a json string, as opposed to showing the user friendly, and browser friendly, error view page.
     RPC, Testing, etc will set this on their requests.

+## Base App

 ```
     This is the base of an actual application.
 It sets up everything and handles requests.